haveboard/s9-serato-custom-midi-user-modes-1/README.md

 4 separate User Modes for the Pioneer S9 to work with Serato DJ to provide additional functionality.

-I still haven't figure out how to get the XML to inherit Serato color values for Cues so the Colors are set as is.
+I still haven't figure out how to get the XML to inherit Serato color values for cues so the colors are set as is.
+These can be changed with some basic XML editing.

 Cues stay lit whether there is a Cue set for that pad or not.
 If you know how to only light up the pads when there is an active Cue please contact me and let me know or fork this and add it in.

 ## Installation

-1. Clone or Download files to your computer from the Green button on the upper right side of the GitHub Repo.
+1. Clone or Download files to your computer from the Green button on the upper right side of this [GitHub Repo](https://github.com/haveboard/s9-serato-custom-midi-user-modes-1).
 2. Place s9_custom_user_modes_by_haveboard.xml file into your Serato MIDI XML Directory
-   - Mac: ~/Users/_YOUR_USER_NAME_/Music/_Serato_/MIDI/Xml
+   - Mac: ~/Users/\_YOUR_USER_NAME_/Music/_Serato_/MIDI/Xml
-   - Windows: C:\Users\_YOUR_USER_NAME_\Music\_Serato_\MIDI\Xml
+   - Windows: C:\Users\\_YOUR_USER_NAME_\Music\_Serato_\MIDI\Xml
 3. Go into Serato DJ Settings under the MIDI tab, select the s9_custom_user_modes_by_haveboard and then select load to load the custom file.
 4. Press Shift + one of the Pad mode buttons twice to enter the respective User Mode
    - [User Mode 1](https://github.com/haveboard/s9-serato-custom-midi-user-modes-1#user-mode-1---cues--samples) - Cues & Samples = SHIFT + HOT CUE x2